 "Just go to school!" the blonde roared, pointing at the door with a manicured nail.
 "This has nothing to do with you!
 Leave now or you'll be too late!"

 "Have you ever seen what a plane crash victim looks like?
 If you haven't, you will definitely see cause you're gonna look like that if you don't get your annoying ass to school right now."

 She was right.
 For a moment though, Naruto considered arguing with the woman and throwing a tantrum.
 After all, this had something to do with him.
 He couldn't accept just being brutally excluded like this.
 "Fine," he ground out through clenched teeth.
 He turned on the spot and loudly marched out of the room, slamming the door closed behind him.
 For once, he had to comply and not throw a tantrum.
 This matter was too important for him to be acting like an immature kid.

 After all that had happened, going to school now seemed like such a trivial and pointless thing.

-But alas, it was Monday and Naruto had duties, even if certain people had to make his life unnecessarily hard, which was why he was currently stalking down the sidewalk, the school building already visible in the distance.
+But alas, it was Tuesday and Naruto had duties, which was why he was currently stalking down the sidewalk, the school building already visible in the distance.
 For once, he was actually looking forward to today's practice for the school play, although he hadn't gotten to practice much aside from when he had slept over at Kiba's.
 Kiba had been Juliet, a very buff one, while Chouji and Shikamaru had mimed all the other roles.
-Naruto didn't even know if he would be able to participate in the actual play when it premiered, but he would give his all for practicing, if only to have a goal to look forward to.
-Something he could use as motivation to not give up.
+Naruto didn't even know if he would be able to participate in the actual play when it premiered, but he would give his all for practicing, if only to have a goal to look forward to, something he could use as motivation to not give up.